pcwanan/pcwanan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Pengcheng wan is a master student of computer science at the ShanghaiTech HISLab.
+I am a master student of Computer Science and Technology with the School of Information Science and Technology at ShanghaiTech University, Shanghai, China.
 His research interests include deep learning, machine learning, photoacoustic imaging.
+I am fortunate to join the [Hybrid Imaging System Lab(HISLab)](http://www.hislab.cn/) at ShanghaiTech University from 2024, supervised by [Prof. Fei Gao.](https://sist.shanghaitech.edu.cn/gaofei/main.htm).
+Before this, I received a bachelor of science degree in Data science and Big Data technology from the College of Mathematics and Physics, Southwest University of Science and Technology, Mianyang, China in 2024.
+During my undergraduate study, I was fortunate to work with [Prof. Shuangli Liu](https://info.swust.edu.cn/index.php?a=index&f=tc&aid=277&id=21) on Thermoacoustic imaging.
 {style="text-align: justify;"}